rh9891/DimeAndNickel/README.md

 ## Description

 Dime and Nickel is a mobile-responsive, budget tracking application.
 (It is the MERN-stack version of [Dime and Penny](https://github.com/rh9891/DimeAndPenny).
-The application takes the original dynamically updated vanilla javascript project and updates it to a React application and adds a backend API with Express and MongoDB.)
+The application takes the original dynamically updated vanilla javascript project and updates it to a React application while adding a backend API with Express and MongoDB.)

 ## User Story